msdec321/DataAnalysisWorkbooks/warcraftLogs/README.md

 # TODO list
 &emsp; • Add a script that automatically scrapes data from the top N Druids per boss every 2 weeks

-&emsp; • Add a dashboard to visualize the top rotations used per boss
+&emsp; • Add a dashboard to visualize the top rotations used per boss with filters for kill time, N healers, spriest/innervate, etc